If you’re considering getting a shadowing experience abroad, then you might be able to get a ton of information from this episode.

 - Culture in the hospital

-Welcome meeting: Doctors meet in the morning and discuss the cases
+- Students and doctors meet in the morning and discuss the cases.

-In the afternoon, they sometimes scrub in and watch within the operating theater.
+- In the afternoon, students sometimes scrub in and watch in the operating theater.

 The benefits of a shadowing experience abroad: